yuanhang0/yuanhang0.github.io/README.md

 A little bit about me: I have a Ph.D. degree in Statistics, a Master's and a Bachelor's degree in Electrical Engineering, and a Bachelor's degree in Mathematics.
 This very unique education background originated from my curiosity, which drove my to take many classes in college.

-Currently I'm working as a data scientist with a focus on commerical data analytics in the US.
+Currently I'm working as a data scientist with a focus on commercial data analytics in the US.

 I will keep updating this website but not on a regular basis.
 I hope you enjoy it!